Codeinwp/visualizer/readme.txt

 = 1.3.0 =
 * Implemented ability to select transparent background for a chart
 * Fixed JS bugs which appear when post type editor support is disabled
+* Fixed issue with NULL values for numeric series

 = 1.2.0 =
 * Implemented minor grid lines settings.